maryambsq/Floratique/README.md

 # Floratique

-Floratique is a responsive business website designed for selling flowers.
+Floratique is a responsive boutique website designed for selling flowers.
 It provides an elegant and user-friendly interface to showcase various floral arrangements and facilitate easy online shopping.

 ## Table of Contents
 - [Introduction](#introduction)